-Natasha Harris is a graduate of Staunton School of Cosmetology.
-She joined the staff in 2023 as teacher trainee.
+Natasha Harris graduated from Staunton School of Cosmetology in 2004 and became a licensed hairstylist.
+She joined the staff in 2023 as teacher trainee with 17 years of experience in hairstyling.
+Natasha became a licensed instructor in 10/2024.

 Brittany Lawrence is a graduate of Staunton School of Cosmetology.
 She joined the staff in 2023 as teacher trainee.